Why Israel captured Syria’s tallest mountain just hours after Assad fell

 The peak is just over 35 kilometers (about 22 miles) from Damascus, which means that control of its Syrian foothills – also now in IDF hands – put the Syrian capital within range for artillery cannons.

+The Syrian rebel leader Mohammad al-Jolani on Saturday accused Israel of crossing “the lines of engagement” with its actions in Syria, while a group of the country’s neighbors called on Israel to withdraw its forces from all Syrian territories.

+After meeting in Aqaba with officials from Turkey, Iraq, Egypt, and the European Commission, Jordan’s Deputy Prime Minister Ayman Safadi accused Israel of trying to exploit a power vacuum in Syria.
+Safadi warned that the country’s stability was a “pillar of the region’s security” and that if Israel did not respect Syrian sovereignty it risked “an explosion of the situation.

-The Israeli prime minister has said his “hand is extended” to the new government in Syria.
+Israel’s Netanyahu, meanwhile, has insisted his “hand is extended” to the new government in Syria.
 But in the post-October 7 world, he and other national security heavyweights have made clear they are not going to take any chances.

 “Mostly, it’s a comfort for us,” retired Brigadier General Israel Ziv said of Israel’s operations in Syria.
 “We have learned what happened in other countries when you have a terror organization that captures military equipment.”